viniciusoliveirasd/bert-applications/README.md

 ## Toxic Comments

 To finetune BERT for this competition please <a href="https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data" target="_blank">download the dataset from the Kaggle competition</a>.
 Create a input folder, download this dataset in that folder so at the end all the .csv data will be at 'input/jigsaw-toxic-comment-classification-challenge/' inside the directory containing the `train_model_final.py` script.
+You should also create a directory `models` inside toxicComments where you will download the model data <a href="https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip" target="_blank">here</a> and extract it, creating the path `model/uncased_L-12_H-768_A-12`.

 You should have installed keras, pandas, numpy, sklearn, pytorch and pytorch-pretrained-bert.